sphinx-doc/sphinx/Doc-26/library/decimal.rst

 Q. Within a complex calculation, how can I make sure that I haven't gotten a spurious result because of insufficient precision or rounding anomalies.

 A. The decimal module makes it easy to test results.
-A best practice is to re- run calculations using greater precision and with various rounding modes.
-Widely differing results indicate insufficient precision, rounding mode issues, ill- conditioned inputs, or a numerically unstable algorithm.
+A best practice is to re-run calculations using greater precision and with various rounding modes.
+Widely differing results indicate insufficient precision, rounding mode issues, ill-conditioned inputs, or a numerically unstable algorithm.

 Q. I noticed that context precision is applied to the results of operations but not to the inputs.
 Is there anything to watch out for when mixing values of